-Usually they are.
-However there are times when a few quick checks can prevent you from bringing home a lemon.
-Take some time to look over your purchase, before you introduce a problem into your garden.
-Here are some things to check for, before you bring a plant home and introduce it into your garden.
+At first glance, all the plants in the nursery look healthy, lush, and glorious.
+Usually, they are.
+However, there are times when a few quick checks can prevent you from bringing home a lemon.
+Take some time to look over your purchase before you introduce a problem to your garden.
+Here are some things to check for before you bring a plant home and plant it in your garden.

-- When All is Said and Done: If you’ve just got to have it, go ahead and buy the plant.
+While the above steps will help you find the heartiest plants if you’ve just got to have it, go ahead and buy the plant.
 With a little pampering, it just may defy the odds.

 Bonus Tips for Choosing Healthy Plants